Last Updated on December 18, 2022

 Ms. Neale has also written a dessert and essay book, Pavlova in a Hat Box, Sweet Memories & Desserts.
 In addition to these works, Ms. Neale writes plays, screenplays, short stories, and essays.
 She holds a B.A. in Writing and Literature from Vermont College.
 Ms. Neale enjoys Irish set dancing, reading, painting, hiking, kayaking, creating events for food, dance, and fund raising.
 A native of the Finger Lakes region of New York, Ms. Neale currently resides in New Hampshire.

 You can find her on Facebook, on Twitter, and at her blog.
-Keep reading for detailed information about her works of historical romance and historic fiction.
+Keep reading for detailed information about some of her works of historical romance and historic fiction.

 Norah – The Making of an Irish-American Woman in 19th-Century New York